Finite orbits in multivalued maps and Bernoulli convolutions: Introduction

 \begin{Theorem}[Two-dimensional density of Bernoulli convolutions \cite{So,PS}] \\ There is an $L^2$ function $\Phi: [\frac12,1]\times[0,1]\to [0,\infty)$ such that for Lebesgue almost all parameters $t=1/\beta\in [\frac12,1],$ the density of the Bernoulli convolution $\nu_t$ is the function $\Phi(t,x), x\in [0,1].$ \end{Theorem}

 Figure \ref{B5} shows an approximation of $\Phi$ for $0.5\le t\le 0.76.$ The intricate structure in this picture will be studied in Sections 6-10 where magnifications of Figure \ref{B5} are shown.
+For each $t,$ the average value is 1.
+All values are between 0 and 3.3 as the color bar on the right indicates.
 The small values of $\Phi ,$ drawn in dark blue, as well as the large values, drawn in red, follow certain patterns.
-The purpose of our paper is to clarify this structure, and see whether it helps to understand the singularity of certain Bernoulli convolutions, and the way how the measures $\nu_t$ change with the parameter $t.$
+The purpose of our paper is to clarify this structure, with the goal of better understanding the singularities of certain Bernoulli convolutions, and how the measures $\nu_t$ change with the parameter $t.$

-In the middle of Figure \ref{B5} we see the triangular overlap region ${\bf D}=\{ (t,y)|\ t\le y\le 1-t\}$ which contains large values of $\Phi .$ In Section 6 we explain the smaller overlap regions which form 'horns' with tip on the left axis.
+In the middle of Figure \ref{B5} we see the triangular overlap region ${\bf D}=\{ (t,x)|\ t\le x\le 1-t\}$ which contains large values of $\Phi .$ In Section 6 we explain the smaller overlap regions which form `horns' with tip on the left axis.
 Next, there is a kind of phase transition at the Fibonacci parameter $t_2\approx 0.618.$ On the left of $t_2,$ dark blue curves separate the horns.
 Henceforth, we focus on this case $t<t_2$ where we have apparent structure.
 The dark curves outside ${\bf D}$ become more numerous when $t$ goes down to $\frac12,$ and they seem to form a Cantor structure.
-Actually, they consist of points with unique address in the fractal construction, so we have $\Phi (t,y(t))=0$ for almost all $t$ on such a curve $y(t),$ which accounts for their color.
+These dark curves consist of points with unique address in the fractal construction, which is discussed in Section 2 below.